iotaledger/tangle.js/tools/tangle-cli/README.md

 Creates a new Streams Channel

 Options:
-      --version  Show version number                                   [boolean]
-      --devnet   IOTA Chrysalis devnet                                 [boolean]
-      --mainnet  IOTA Chrysalis Mainnet                                [boolean] -n, --net      Node's endpoint or other IOTA network                  [string] --help     Show help                                             [boolean]
-      --psk      Pre-shared keys                                        [array]
-      --seed     IOTA Streams Author's seed for creating the channel    [string] --encrypted  Whether the channel must be encrypted or not        [boolean] --private    Whether the channel is private or not               [boolean]
+  --seed           IOTA Streams Author's seed for creating the channel  [string] --psk            Pre-shared keys                                       [array] --encrypted      Whether the channel must be encrypted or not        [boolean] --private        Whether the channel is private or not               [boolean]
 ```

-### Anchor message
+#### Anchor message

 ```
 tcli channel anchor

-Anchors a message to a Streams Channel
+Anchors a message to an IOTA Streams Channel

 Options:
-      --version      Show version number                               [boolean]
-      --devnet       IOTA Chrysalis devnet                             [boolean]
-      --mainnet      IOTA Chrysalis Mainnet                            [boolean] -n, --net          Node's endpoint or other IOTA network              [string] --help         Show help                                         [boolean]
-      --seed         IOTA Streams Subscriber's seed to use to anchor the message [string] [required]
+  --seed           IOTA Streams Subscriber's seed to use to anchor the message
+                                                             [string] [required]
-      --msg          (JSON) Message content to be anchored   [string] [required] --channelID    ID of the Channel ('address:announceMsgID') to anchor the message to                              [string] [required]
+  --msg            (JSON) Message content to be anchored     [string] [required] --channelID      ID of the Channel ('address:announceMsgID') to anchor the
-      --anchorageID  The anchorage point (message) ID to anchor the message to [string] [required]
-      --encrypted  Whether the channel must be encrypted or not        [boolean] --private    Whether the channel is private or not               [boolean]
+                   message to                                [string] [required] --anchorageID    The anchorage point (message) ID to anchor the message to [string] [required] --encrypted      Whether the channel must be encrypted or not        [boolean] --private        Whether the channel is private or not               [boolean]
 ```

-### Fetch message
+#### Fetch message

 ```
 tcli channel fetch